LogoCustom Linear Actuator

 Published 2023-01

-• States custom strokes, cables, and connectors usually require MOQ 500 pcs.
+• States custom strokes, cables, and connectors usually require MOQ 500 pcs, which is why 12 mm requests should be confirmed as stock or custom.

 Actuonix